 \section{Application to metastable Markov chains}

-In Section~\ref{s:apriori}, we derive estimates and other technical tools based on the capacitary inequality as well the metastable assumption.
-The Sections~\ref{s:PI} and~\ref{s:LSI} contain the main results on the asymptotic sharp estimates for the Poincaré and logarithmic Sobolev constants for metastable Markov chains, respectively.
+In Section~\ref{s:apriori}, we derive estimates and other technical tools based on the capacitary inequality as well as the metastable assumption.
+Sections~\ref{s:PI} and~\ref{s:LSI} contain the main results on the asymptotically sharp estimates for the Poincar\'e and logarithmic Sobolev constants for metastable Markov chains, respectively.

-Throughout this section we suppose that Assumption~\ref{ass:metastability:sets} holds.
+Throughout this section, we suppose that Assumption~\ref{ass:metastability:sets} holds.